LillySheela/Customer-Segmentation-RFM-Analysis/README.md

 1. Upload `sales.csv` to Google BigQuery
 2. Execute SQL scripts in the `/sql` folder sequentially
 3. Export final RFM segmentation table
-4. Connect the output to Power BI or Tableau for visualization

 ---